equilibriumdata/equilibriumdata.github.io/NIST.md

 ## Availability

-This database has been discontinued but the latest version (Version 8) can be downloaded from https://www.nist.gov/srd/nist46.
+This database has been discontinued but the latest version (Version 8) can be <a  href="https://www.nist.gov/srd/nist46" target="_blank" rel="noopener">downloaded here</a>.
 It is compatible with most versions of Windows (excluding 64-bit systems).